-Google CEO Larry Page acknowledges Nexus supply issues, says that addressing them is a 'priority'Alex Wagner - Deputy Managing Editor, News Desk
+Google CEO Larry Page acknowledges Nexus supply issues, says that addressing them is a 'priority'Alex Wagner - Editorial Director of News and Content

 There's been an awful lot of talk concerning the Nexus 4 and its supply woes in recent weeks, with a Google exec and two LG representatives weighing in on the matter in recent weeks.
 Today another Googler touched on the Nexus supply situation, with CEO Larry Page addressing the matter during Google's Q4 2012 earnings call.
 After talking up the Nexus 7 and its appearances on holiday gift lists, Page said that Google has some work to do when it comes to managing its supply, adding that doing so is a "priority" for the company.
 Page's full quote, which can be heard at the 7:50 mark in the clip below, is as follows: